Best Restaurants in Lugano (Tested Over 25 Years)

 Do you need to book restaurants in Lugano?

-For the popular restaurants, yes — especially on weekends and Swiss public holidays when tables fill up fast.
+For the best restaurants in Lugano, yes — especially on weekends and Swiss public holidays when tables fill up fast.
 Even the more touristy spots can be a scramble without a booking If you forget, try for a table as soon as the restaurant opens – by 8pm the tables are full.

 Do restaurants in Lugano speak English?